For Institutional Partners

 Better Outcomes for Your Clients

-Clients you refer to Serv Inc. receive independent review of their servicer's account records, violation documentation under RESPA, TILA, FDCPA, and FCRA, and ongoing advocacy support.
+Clients you refer to Serv Inc. receive independent review of their servicer's account records, documentation measured against RESPA, TILA, FDCPA, and FCRA, and ongoing dispute-resolution support.
 When those clients avoid foreclosure, that outcome is traceable to your referral and reportable in HUD's Housing Counseling System.

 Benefit 03

-There is no fee to execute a Letter of Understanding and no referral fee arrangement of any kind.
-Members pay Serv Inc. directly.
-Your agency has no financial exposure and no conflict of interest compliance concern.
+There is no fee to execute a Letter of Understanding and no referral-fee arrangement of any kind.
+Clients you refer begin with a free claim evaluation; those who choose to proceed become members who pay Serv Inc. directly.
+Your agency carries no financial exposure and no conflict-of-interest concern.
 The arrangement is clean, documented, and designed to hold up under review.

 Benefit 04